h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_5_Quiz.md

 #### Task
 Match the following:

+**Column A:**
+1. Batch Gradient Descent
+2. Stochastic Gradient Descent
+3. Normal Equations
+4. Mini-batch Gradient Descent
+5. RMSprop

+**Column B:**
-1. Batch Gradient Descent    a) Updates parameters using one randomly selected example
+a) Updates parameters using one randomly selected example
-2. Stochastic Gradient Descent    b) Adapts learning rates for each parameter individually
+b) Adapts learning rates for each parameter individually
-3. Normal Equations    c) Uses small batches of examples for each update
+c) Uses small batches of examples for each update
-4. Mini-batch Gradient Descent    d) Computes exact solution in one step
+d) Computes exact solution in one step
-5. RMSprop    e) Uses all examples for each parameter update
+e) Uses all examples for each parameter update

 For detailed explanations and solutions, see [Question 16: Matching Questions](L3_5_16_explanation.md).